Mgahinga Gorilla National Park, Uganda: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types G. Check that you find the right type.
-The majority of adapters available are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types G. Check that you choose the right kind.
+The vast majority of adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most places.

 Travel pillow